Soares/simplifience.com/post/intro/contrives.md

 <div class="unroll" data-counter="on" data-pistop="on"></div>

 $\pi$ alone, while relatively harmless, makes it harder to see the truth in any formula involving circles.
-Every time you want to describe a turn you have to add an extra factor of two. $\frac{\pi}{2}$ radians is a quarter circle, not a half circle.
+Every time you want to describe a turn you have to add an extra factor of two. $\frac{\pi}{2}$ radians is a quarter turn, not a half turn.

 I mention $\pi$ because it is a [hotly contested](http://tauday.com/tau-manifesto){:target="\_blank"} contrive with [popular support](http://www.youtube.com/watch?v=jG7vhMMXagQ){:target="\_blank"}.
 Yet even poor contrived $\pi$ has its advocates.
 The other contrives lurking in your brain are far less visible than $\pi$.
 They hardly seem to matter when taken individually.